teancom/codex/aws.md

 $ make deploy
 ```

 From here we need to configure our domain to point to the ELB.
-Let's use Route53 to do so.
-At the AWS Console, create a new _Hosted Zone_ for your domain.
+Different clients may use different DNS servers.
+No matter which DNS server you are using, you will need add a CNAME record that maps the domain name to the ELB endpoint.
+In this project, we will set up a Route53 as the DNS server.
+You can log into the AWS Console, create a new _Hosted Zone_ for your domain.
 Then go back to the `terraform/aws` sub-directory of this repository and add to the `aws.tfvars` file the following configurations:

 ```
 aws_route53_staging_enabled = "1"